-A group of seniors were being interviewed on the radio about what kind of person they were when they were younger versus today.
+A group of seniors were being interviewed on the radio about what kind of person they were when they were younger, versus today.
 Without any of them intending to, or likely even noticing, all of them gave the same answer.

-All the answers sounded different in that they involved different qualities and situations, but all of them essentially said: I have this one skill I’m known for, plus I had these particular experiences that helped changed me for the better in this particular way that I’m proud of, and I knew it would help me if I changed this one other thing about me but, oh well, I tried but it didn’t work out and I eventually I just gave up.
+All the answers sounded different in that they involved different qualities and situations, but all of them essentially said: a) I have this one quality or skill I’m known for, b) plus I had these particular experiences that helped changed me for the better in this particular way that I’m proud of, and c) I knew it would help me if I changed this one other thing about me but, oh well, I tried but it didn’t work out and I eventually I just gave up.

-Note: it wasn’t like they were unaware.
-They were always aware of how they were challenging for others as a person.
-But we are who we are and after a lifetime of trying, eventually they just decided those so-called faults weren’t worthy of any more attention.
-They said things like, I probably should have spoke up more, but that just wasn’t me; I know was too pushy a lot of the times but what are you gonna do–and I did get a lot done; I spent two decades drunk.
+We are who we are and, after a lifetime of trying, eventually those seniors surrendered and decided those so-called faults weren’t worthy of any more attention.
+They said things like, I probably should have spoke up more, but that just wasn’t me; or, I know was too pushy a lot of the times but what are you gonna do?
+I did get a lot done; or something like, I spent two decades drunk.
 I can’t get that back, so I’m just thankful for being sober today.

 Rather than spend much time or emotional energy on the negative thing, they shifted pretty fast to an oh well perspective.
 What are you gonna do? several of them said.
 It was very casual and comfortable.
 That’s the sweet sound of surrender.
 That’s someone no longer striving because they’re too busy being.

 That’s good guidance for all of us.
 As we seek and find out who we are–all of us, warts and all–we must get to a place where we can truly accept that person and then just live our own lives.

 Accept that we were never supposed to play any other part but ourselves.
 That flawed, sometimes embarrassing person is who the world really wanted us to be.
 Thank you for playing your part.
 Without you, the rest of us would be missing out on an important part of life.